Top of Page

 CPS Dream Fund Scholarship

-The scholarship assists need-based undocumented students and DREAMers as they pursue post-secondary education.
+The scholarship assists need-based undocumented students as they pursue post-secondary education.
 A significant number of CPS students are undocumented and due to state and federal financial aid policies, these students are ineligible to receive any Federal aid.
 Funding for this scholarship is made possible through tax-deductible contributions to the CPS Dream Fund.
 The scholarship awards will be sent directly to the colleges or universities that the awardees attend in the fall of each academic year.

 Scholarship Qualifications: